-Let me share with you where I currently am with Rana and I’ll tell you about Annick (my Queen) another time – yes!
-I have two horses that aren’t quite right!
+Let me share with you where I currently am with Rana.
+With Annick (my Queen), I’ll tell you about another time.
+Yes, I have two horses that aren’t quite right!

 To a huge majority of professionals, she is sound, fine, has no issues but perhaps a little stiff but I KNOW she is not right.
 I FEEL IT!
 But what do you do when the professionals think she’s ‘fine’?
 You follow your instincts and get another opinion and another and another….

 I led myself to believe that it was the stifles so continued to work with her whilst I still searched for a professional that saw what I felt.
-Rana went to Nantwich Equine Vets (https://www.facebook.com/Nantwich-Equine-Vets-203612946356598) on Monday 19th April to have a Lameness Assessment with Campbell Thompson (https://www.facebook.com/campbell.thompson2).
+Rana went to Nantwich Equine Vets on Monday 19th April to have a Lameness Assessment with Campbell Thompson.

 On the assessment Campbell noted:

 There is no way to know but I feel it is down to me.
 She is a heavy front-loading Friesian who will avoid sitting and using her hind as much as possible with the stifle issues will force her more onto the fore.
-She needed shoes.
-She needed support and I took it away from her.
+She needed shoes and support and I took them away from her.

-Anyway, it is what it is and I am a little (A LOT!) poorer (well Adam is!) and I followed Campbell’s instructions and took her back on Wednesday 19th May (4 weeks as I was away for a week).
-I rode her in the school the Friday before, as she had only be hacked as she was more sound on hard ground in the assessment, and she didn’t feel perfect in the school but I’d say 85% better if not a little more.
+Anyway, it is what it is and I am a little (A LOT!) poorer (well Adam is!) and I followed Campbell’s instructions.
+Took her back on Wednesday 19th May (4 weeks as I was away for a week).
+I rode her in the school the Friday before, as she had only be hacked as she was more sound on hard ground in the assessment.
+She didn’t feel perfect in the school but I’d say 85% better if not a little more.
 Especially as she warmed up more and got in the zone!